 If you have proof of valid Florida residency (yes, they check), you’ll be able to get unheard of prices for Discovery Cove.
 Keep in mind, dates are limited.

 Check out Discovery Cove’s Florida Resident Deals page, where you can book your Day resort package with a Dolphin swim.
-Currently, the Florida resident deal is only $159 for a day resort ticket plus a dolphin swim!
+In 2022, the Florida resident deal is only $259 for a day resort ticket plus a dolphin swim!

 There are no Florida Resident deals for upgraded experiences, though.

 There’s so much included at Discovery Cove it’s hard to believe you’d want to bring anything.
 But there are a lot of smart buys that you might want to invest in before your tropical getaway: